The Ptolemaic Press is a letterpress print establishment, producing works from vintage equipment and metal type.

 Our primary business is creating the Terrascopædia, a magazine dedicated to underground rock, folk and psychedelic music.
 It's a direct descendant of a commercially printed magazine called the Ptolemaic Terrascope which was published between 1989 and 2004, but it's also very much a standalone publication.
 As far as we know it's the only magazine of its kind in the world.

-The type used throughout the Terrascopædia can be traced back to punches engraved in London during the 1720s by William Caslon (for more information, see below).
-Caslon Old Face #128 is a revival introduced in 1916 by the Monototype Corporation Ltd at Salfords near Redhill in Surrey.
-The type we used for many of the first 9 issues was cast for us in 2014 by Hand & Eye of London E1; in 2018 we purchased a complete fount of brand new type cast for us on an original Monotype Composition Caster owned by the Paekakariki Press in Walthamstow, London - quite literally around the corner from where the original Ptolemaic Terrascope magazine was printed.
+The primary type used throughout the Terrascopædia is 12pt Caslon Old Face.
+Caslon type can be traced back to punches engraved during the 1720s in Chiswell Street, London by William Caslon.
+Influenced by late 17th century Dutch designs, Caslon became the most popular English type of the 18th century.
+Caslon Old Face #128 is a revival introduced in 1916 by the Monototype Corporation Ltd, then based at Salfords near Redhill in Surrey.
+The fount used here was cast specifically for us in 2014 on an original Monotype Composition Caster owned by the Paekakariki Press in Walthamstow, London - quite literally around the corner from where the original Ptolemaic Terrascope magazine was printed.

-The paper used is 145gsm Zerkall White Extra Smooth, mould-made acid-free paper made from part cotton rag with 4 deckle edges.
+The paper used is 120gsm Zerkall White Smooth, mould-made acid-free paper made from part cotton rag with 4 deckle edges.
 It is unsized so it accepts and enhances the ink, and the smooth surface gives good reproduction of fine detail.

 In addition to publishing the Terrascopædia, we often undertake small jobs for customers including, for example,